corbtastik/mongodb-on-k8s/mongodb-aws/README.md

 # MongoDB on EKS

 **Note** - This is a demo kit and not intended for production use in any way, its intended for simple demos and general knowledge...and perhaps for having some cooleo nerd fun :sunglasses:.
+Consider this a "Hello World".

 This document describes how to demo the [MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator) on [EKS](https://aws.amazon.com/eks/).
 The goal of this demo is to reinforce the Freedom to Run Anywhere by showing how easy it is to deploy, run and consume MongoDB on Kubernetes on [AWS](https://aws.amazon.com/) EKS.